TonicAI/textual/docs/source/redact/csv_helper.rst

     with open('redacted.csv', mode='w') as f:
         print(buf.getvalue(), file=f)

-In this example we write the redacted CSV back to disk.
-The function arguments are also slightly different.
-They are:
+The function arguments to create a redacted file are slightly different:

-* The csv file
+* The CSV file.
-* Whether or not the first row should be treated as a header
+* Whether to treat the first row as a header
-* The column used for grouping, if not specified we group all rows together
+* The column used for grouping.
+If not specified, all rows are grouped together.
-* The column containing the text
+* The column that contains the text.
-* A function for redacting, this normally is a wrapper around the TextualNer redact() method
+* A function to use to redact the file.
+This normally is a wrapper around the TextualNer ``redact()`` method.